pponec/PPScriptsForJava/README.md

 * `java -jar DirectoryBookmarks.jar i` : (Integrate) - A slightly different initialization is generated for the JAR version of the program.
 * `java DirectoryBookmarks.java` : Running without an execute command prints the current version and a full list of available parameters.

 The application has been released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) and requires Java 17 or higher to run.
-I have found similar tools on the Github, but they either didn't fit my idea or were not ported for Windows.
+I have already found similar tools on the Internet, but they either did not meet my expectations or were not portable to Windows.

 ## Similar projects: